 Paul Ekins’ academic work focuses on the conditions and policies for achieving an environmentally sustainable economy.
 He is the author of numerous papers, book-chapters and articles in a wide range of journals, and has written or edited a number of books.
 In 1994 Paul Ekins received a Global 500 Award ‘for outstanding environmental achievement’ from the United Nations Environment Programme.

 Paul Ekins was Executive Director of the Right Livelihood Award Foundation from 1987-1990 and has been a member of the Board since 1995.

 Amelie von ZweigbergkVice chair of the Board

 Amelie von Zweigbergk is a former politician for the Swedish Liberal Party.
-She is presently responsible for adult education at the Swedish employers’ organisation Teknikföretagen.
+Before she started her own consultancy, Zweig Solutions, she was responsible for adult education at the Swedish employers’ organisation Teknikföretagen.
 Earlier, she was the Nordic representative on the UNESCO Executive Board.
 She is also chair of Learning for Active Citizenship and board member of the European Association for the Education of Adults.

 Amelie was press secretary at the Ministry of Social Affairs from 1991-1994.
 From 1998-2001 and then again from 2003-2006, she was a project leader at the Swedish Social Insurance Agency.

 In 2006, Amelie joined the Ministry of Education, where she became State Secretary in 2007.
 In 2010, she became State Secretary in the government coordination office (Statsrådsberedningen) and then again at the Ministry of Education, with responsibility for the Swedish student support scheme, adult education as well as youth, integration and equality.
 She held this post until 2012.